erviveksoni/xbox-raspberrypi-rover/README.md

-# Xbox Controlled Adeept Mars Rover
+# Drive Adeept Mars Rover using Xbox Controller

-This repo contains a set of python scripts to drive your

-[Adeept Mars Rover PiCar-B](https://www.adeept.com/adeept-mars-rover-picar-b-wifi-smart-robot-car-kit-for-raspberry-pi-3-model-b-b-2b-speech-recognition-opencv-target-tracking-stem-kit_p0117_s0030.html) with an Xbox One controller (over Bluetooth).
+This repo contains a set of python scripts to drive [Adeept Mars Rover PiCar-B](https://www.adeept.com/adeept-mars-rover-picar-b-wifi-smart-robot-car-kit-for-raspberry-pi-3-model-b-b-2b-speech-recognition-opencv-target-tracking-stem-kit_p0117_s0030.html) with an Xbox One controller (over Bluetooth).

 ## Prerequisites